Counterculture of the 1960s: Film

 The counterculture was not only affected by cinema, but was also instrumental in the provision of era-relevant content and talent for the film industry.
 Bonnie and Clyde struck a chord with the youth as "the alienation of the young in the 1960s was comparable to the director's image of the 1930s."
 Films of this time also focused on the changes happening in the world.
 A sign of this was the visibility that the hippie subculture gained in various mainstream and underground media.
 Hippie exploitation films are 1960s exploitation films about the hippie counterculture with stereotypical situations associated with the movement such as marijuana and LSD use, sex and wild psychedelic parties.
 Examples include The Love-ins, Psych-Out, The Trip, and Wild in the Streets.
-The musical play Hair, soon to be adapted into film by Milos Forman a decade later, shocked stage audiences with full-frontal nudity.
+The musical play Hair, adapted into a film by Miloš Forman a decade later, shocked stage audiences with full-frontal nudity.
 Dennis Hopper's "Road Trip" adventure Easy Rider (1969) became accepted as one of the landmark films of the era.
 Medium Cool portrayed the 1968 Democratic Convention alongside the 1968 Chicago police riots.

 Inaugurated by the 1969 release of Andy Warhol's Blue Movie, the phenomenon of adult erotic films being publicly discussed by celebrities (like Johnny Carson and Bob Hope), and taken seriously by critics (like Roger Ebert), a development referred to, by Ralph Blumenthal of The New York Times, as "porno chic", and later known as the Golden Age of Porn, began, for the first time, in modern American culture.
 According to award-winning author Toni Bentley, Radley Metzger's 1976 film The Opening of Misty Beethoven, based on the play Pygmalion by George Bernard Shaw (and its derivative, My Fair Lady), is considered the "crown jewel" of this 'Golden Age'.